begriffs/mimedown/README.md

 * Creates a conservative [ISO/IEC 15445:2000
-  HTML](https://www.iso.org/standard/27688.html) representation, which is set as the preferred multipart altnernative so that janky clients like GMail will have a good experience.
+  HTML](https://www.iso.org/standard/27688.html) representation, which is set as the preferred multipart alternative for graphical clients.
 * The text alternative is reflowed at 72 characters to look good in standard console mail readers.
-* However the text part also uses format=flowed, so it will shrink on narrow screens or terminal splits.
+* The text part also uses format=flowed, so it will shrink on narrow screens or terminal splits.
 * Fenced code blocks in the markdown are added as inline attachments with the appropriate MIME type.
 This makes them easy to download/save from the message.